mgkrupagmail/FastMergeWithOutBuffer/README.md

 # FastMergeWithOutBuffer
 This project implements a new inplace and stable recursive merge algorithm that merges two non-decreasing ranges into a single non-decreasing range with_*out*_ the use of a buffer.
 It is compared to the implementation of `__merge_without_buffer` found in GNU ISO C++ Library and timed to be faster.

 The C++ implementations are designed to work with iterators and they can be used various C++ standard library containers such as `std::vector`, `std::deque`, `std::list`, and others.
 They also allow for custom comparison functions to be used.
 The two sorted lists that are to be merged may belong to two different objects (for example, to two distinct `std::vector<int>` objects: `left_sorted_data` and `right_sorted_data`).
 Example calls can be found in `merge_without_buffer1.h` and `merge_without_buffer2.h`, which contain C++ implementations of two variations of this new algorithm.

 # Difference between the algorithms

 There are two versions of this algorithm, called `MergeWithOutBuffer1()` and `MergeWithOutBuffer2()`.
 If you do not know which one to use then use `MergeWithOutBuffer1()`.
 `MergeWithOutBuffer2()` often outperforms `MergeWithOutBuffer1()` *if* the sorted lists contain many repeated values.
 This happens, for example, if the two lists contain a sum total of 10,000 `int`s and all values are between `0` and `2000`.
-If this is _not_ the case (i.e. if there are relatively few values that are repeated in the lists, which is often the case with floating-point data for instance) then there is usually little difference in their execution times, although `MergeWithOutBuffer1()` may sometimes outperform `MergeWithOutBuffer2()` (because `MergeWithOutBuffer2()` performs more object comparisons, `MergeWithOutBuffer1()` is more likely to outperform if the computational cost of comparing two objects is high enough and if the two lists have enough objects that the algorithms' initialization times do not dominate their total run times).
+If this is _not_ the case (i.e. if there are relatively few values that are repeated in the lists, which is often the case with floating-point data for instance) then there is usually little difference in their execution times, although `MergeWithOutBuffer1()` may sometimes outperform `MergeWithOutBuffer2()`.
+Because `MergeWithOutBuffer2()` performs more object comparisons, `MergeWithOutBuffer1()` is more likely to outperform it if the computational cost of comparing two objects is high enough and if the two lists have enough objects that the algorithms' initialization times do not dominate their total run times.

 Each of these two algorithms has implementations specialized according to whether the iterator is a Random Access Iterator (RAI), such as `std::vector`, or a Bidirectional Iterator (bi).
 Calls to `MergeWithOutBuffer1()` and `MergeWithOutBuffer2()` will automatically select the most appropriate implementation; specifically, if the iterator is a RAI then the RAI version will be selected and otherwise the Bidirectional Iterator version will be selected.

 `MergeWithOutBuffer2()` is an extension of the `MergeWithOutBuffer1()` algorithm. `MergeWithOutBuffer1()` contains the "minimum" needed in order to implement this new merge algorithm.
 If someone is trying to understand how these algorithms work, then they should start by reading the implementation of `MergeWithOutBuffer1()` (instead of `MergeWithOutBuffer2()`).
 The implementations have many commented out assert()s that can significantly help in understanding these algorithms.
 The RAI and Bidirectional Iterator implementations of these algorithms are nearly identical and it is recommended that the RAI version be studied first.
 The Bidirectional Iterator implementation is an altered version of the RAI implementation, changed by replacing all Random Access operations with equivalent Bidirectional Iterator code.